The life and murder of Bessie Caroline Goodwin

 Samuel is still in the Wirksworth area staying for two nights at Whatstandwell in an establishment now known as 'The Family Tree', even though his home in Derby is not far away.
 It seems he has had special dispensation from his wife to do so.We know from this that she ‘wears the trousers’!
 The robust arched bridge he refers to is, of course, the same bridge that is observed in Chapter 1 being assaulted by flood water.

-Samuel takes an evening stroll along the Derwentt and discovers the old quarry workings of the Duke of Chatsworth as he calls him, more properly of course the Duke of Devonshire.
+Samuel takes an evening stroll along the Derwent and discovers the old quarry workings of the Duke of Chatsworth as he calls him, more properly of course the Duke of Devonshire.
 His quarries are neglected, they thus contrast with the active exploitation of those in Wirksworth.

 Samuel reflects on George's likely fate and the irony that his cooperation with the authorities paints him in a worst light than if he had fled desperate and wild.
 Samuel makes the shocking confession that even he thinks it would have been better if George had drowned himself in a ditch - hardly a very promising omen as to the future of their professional relationship which has already had such a rocky start!

 Samuel then encounters George's mother and sister, Mary and Caroline.
-Even at this point he seems somewhat in awe of both of them, Mary in particular His awe is mixed with apprehension as to how they will fare when George comes to trial and the popular press are looking for a scapegoat.
+Even at this point he seems somewhat in awe of both of them, Mary in particular.
+His awe is mixed with apprehension as to how they will fare when George comes to trial and the popular press are looking for a scapegoat.
 They will be natural targets.
 Samuel berates himself for not taking up the challenge Mary threw down for him to agree with her on the distinction between eccentricity and insanity.

 Of course Samuel will soon find himself on the other side of the argument when he attempts to promote George's insanity as a way of him avoiding the death penalty.